-If you have 100 shares of a company’s stock and a regular 2-for-1 stock split occurs, you’ll have twice as many shares - 200.
+If you have 100 shares of a company’s stock and a regular 2-for-1 stock split occurs, you’ll have twice as many shares – 200.
 When a reverse stock split happens, you’ll have fewer shares.
 In a reverse stock split of 1-for-2, your 100 shares would become 50 shares.
-Like a regular stock split, a reverse stock split impacts the number of shares, and it affects the price of each share, but it does not impact market capitalization.
+Like a regular stock split, a reverse stock split impacts the number of shares, affecting the price of each share, but it does not impact market capitalization.

 The company may turn its performance around, but if a company has recently undergone a reverse stock split, you may want to think twice before investing.
 At the very least, you should review the company’s plan for improving performance to see if the plan is sound.

-First of all, it used to be that buying anything less than 100 shares, which is referred to as a round lot, was not ideal, since execution trades on anything less than a round lot cost more, but that’s no longer the case.
+First of all, it used to be that buying anything less than 100 shares, which is referred to as a round lot, was not ideal since execution trades on anything less than a round lot cost more, but that’s no longer the case.
 Even if you were willing to pay more in execution costs, individual investors still needed to afford one share, but this is also changing.

 The sweet spot for one share used to be between $40 and $80.
-Once stocks exceeded this limit, they would often consider a stock split to back down the share price.
+Once stocks exceeded this limit, they often considered a stock split to back down the share price.
 But why does this price make a difference if purchasing fractional shares has become so much easier?
 Arguably, the necessity of stock splitting has dramatically diminished now that investors have these options, but it continues.

 One potential reason is purely psychological.
-Even if investors have the option of purchasing fractional shares, they may still consider companies with certain share prices as more desirable.
+Even if investors have the option of purchasing fractional shares, they may still consider companies with specific share prices as more desirable.
 And as we’ve seen, a stock split does seem to increase volatility and drive the price up.